What is the Community Transformation Program?

 Scott County Health Department (SCHD) is working with partners in our community to make it easier to live healthy by making changes to where we work and where we play!

 People are needed at work, and many workplaces know that one way to keep people at work is to keep them healthy.
 SCHD staff work with interested businesses to make changes at businesses that can help people eat better and exercise more.
 There are many different ways this can be done.
-Some include making changes to what is in the vending machines, encouraging people to walk up stairs instead of taking the elevator, or maybe writing a policy that does not allow tobacco-use in the workplace.
+Some include making changes to what is in the vending machines, encouraging people to walk up stairs instead of taking the elevator, or writing a policy that does not allow tobacco and nicotine-use in the workplace.
 Each business no matter how big or small can find something to improve.
 SCHD staff asks a business questions to help them identify how to start!

 The questions are found in the tools below: